Höcker Album: Mengele photographs

 Both of the camp's most well-known commanders, Richard Baer and Rudolf Höss, are visible in the photographs.
 Josef Mengele, known to camp prisoners as the "Angel of Death", was a trained physician, who directed medical experiments on twin children in the camp.
 He regularly took part in the "selection" on the train arrival platform, judging which prisoners would be immediately executed and which would be permitted to live and perform slave labor.

-In all, the album contains eight photographs in which Mengele appears.
-Before the donation of the album to the museum, no images were known to exist showing him within the camp grounds.
+In all, the album contains eight photographs depicting Mengele.
+Before the donation of the album to the museum, no known images showed him within the camp grounds.

-The photographs of Mengele were all taken at the SS resort close to Auschwitz called the Solahütte.
-These photographs appear to have been taken on July 29th 1944 to honour the end of Rudolf Höss's tenure as garrison senior.
+The photographs of Mengele were all taken at the SS resort Solahütte.
+These photographs appear to have been taken on July 29, 1944, to honour the end of Höss's second tenure as garrison senior.
 Other officers depicted at these celebrations alongside Mengele and Höss include Josef Kramer, Franz Hoessler, Walter Schmidetzki, Anton Thumann, Otto Moll and Max Sell.